wazo-platform/wazo-doc/source/administration/provisioning/introduction.rst

 #.
 The phone use the provided URL to retrieve a common configuration file, a
    MAC-specific configuration file, a firmware image and some language files.

-Building on this, configuring one of the supported phone on XiVO is as simple as:
+Building on this, configuring one of the supported phone on Wazo is as simple as:

 #. :ref:`dhcpd-config`
 #. :ref:`Installing the required provd plugin <provd-plugins-mgmt>`